We as guys usually envision ourselves having a masculine full mane of a beard, but the reality seeps in when all that we get is a thin beard.

 - Thin beards also make you look younger than you would want to, especially when trying to impress a love interest.
 This is especially considering that thin beards are expected in younger males and not adult men.

 When it comes to beard thinning, not all thinning is the same.
 Whether you have always had a thin beard since your teen years or have just noticed that your beard has started thinning, here are the different types of thinning and how to deal with each.

 It’s not every man who can grow a thick beard as well as coarse beard.
 Instead, some of us have to deal with finer hair growth.
 Naturally, finer hair, no matter how plenty, will always appear thinner than coarse hair.
 Finer hairs are common when your beard begins to sprout, but this can transition even to adulthood for some men.

 Like all hair on the body, facial hair differs from one person to another regarding the growth rate.
 When facial hair starts sprouting in your teenage years, you may notice that some areas are completely devoid of hair.
 These patches fill up as you continue to mature.
 However, some men continue to experience partial facial hair growth that can look weird if you are an adult.

 When hair grows in patches, naturally, your beard will appear thinner.
-There are several ways of dealing with a patchy beard, depending on where the patches are located and the style you are going for.
+There are several ways of dealing with a patchy beard look, depending on where the patches are located and the particular style you are going for.

 A simple way of dealing with this kind of patchiness is to allow the surrounding hair to grow to cover the bald spots.